carmenbianca/report-liferay/plan.md

 Question @needs seeks to define some important terms in the main question.
 Question @solutions seeks to acquire information about existing technical approaches to adjacent problems, if any.
+It will also zoom in on the extent of automation.
+Which scenarios should require manual intervention by Legal or Engineering?

-The next two questions explore aspects that are directly tangential to the main question.
-They explore aspects which the main question does not specifically mention, but which will be important to research regardless.
+The next question explores an aspect that is directly tangential to the main question.
+This aspect is not specifically mentioned, but will be important to research regardless.

 @methods.
 What are the possible methods of detecting the \gls{inbound}
 licensing of code?
 What are their qualities?

-@manual.
-What are the scenarios that should require manual intervention by Legal or Engineering?

 Question @methods looks similar to question @solutions, but they are in truth extremely different.
 Where question @solutions is focused on the technical aspect and available technical solutions, question @methods is purely non-technical and should not involve a single line of code.
 It is concerned with extracting information from data.

-Question @manual puts a boundary on the automatisation.
-Lawyers cannot yet be totally automated, and it helps to know the scenarios where we can certainly say that automation is unwanted.

 Which leaves the last question: